LankeyBoard/RulesGraph/generalRules.md

 slug: 20s

 ruleType: RULE\
 Rolling a 20 is the best a character could do.
-Tests always pass and when you roll a Critical Success on an attack, you deal double damage on the attack.
+Tests always pass and when you roll a Critical Success on an attack, you deal double damage on the attack, including any flat bonuses.

 ## Misfortune

 slug: MISFORTUNE

 ruleType: RULE\
 Circumstances may cause misfortune.
 When the GM calls for a roll with Misfortune, you roll a second d20 and take the lower of the two rolls.
-If you have [Fortune's Favor](/rules/player_rules#FORTUNES-FAVOR), before you roll you can chose to give it up to cancel out the Misfortune and roll the test normally.
+If you have [Fortune's Favor](/rules/player_rules#FORTUNES-FAVOR), before you roll you can choose to spend it to cancel out the Misfortune and roll the test normally.

 # Combat

 slug: COMBAT

 ruleType: RULE\
 Each round of combat is split into 3 parts, 1st, Environmental effects, 2nd, Players take their turn, 3rd, Enemies take their turn.
 During the player's turn, each player makes one Action and can move up to their speed.
-During the enemies turn enemies with Actions can take one Action and move.
+Enemies do the same during their turn.
 Each round of combat represents 30 seconds of in game time.

 ## Exchanges